klromans557/Visualize-DataSet-Captions/README.md

     - A histogram of token lengths.
     - A frequency distribution plot of token frequencies.

-6. Press any key or close the graph window to exit the script.
+6. Close the graph window to exit the script.

 ## Contributing